geedew/vagrant-mean/README.md

 ```sh
 $> vagrant up
 ```
+- The process for installing may take several minutes.
+Especially the part that is doing the mean.io installing.

 You can then login and run the command `grunt` from the `/home/vagrant/mean/` directory.

+Anything that is placed into the `./code` directory; will be avaialble at `/mnt/code` on the box via NFS.

 Requirements
 ------------